-As your company grows, outsourcing certain tasks will likely become necessary.
+As your company grows, outsourcing specific tasks will likely become necessary.
 Whether procuring materials from outside manufacturers or contracting freelancers to help your marketing efforts, third- and even fourth-party vendors have become critical relationships in any developing business.

-One goal of a successful VRM program is to prevent cyber attacks delivered via third-party relationships, through due diligence and lifecycle management.
-A VRM program can work with an information security program to examine third-party risk with the lens of protecting corporate assets.
+A successful VRM program aims to prevent cyber attacks delivered via third-party relationships and providers through due diligence and lifecycle management.
+A VRM program can work with an information security program to examine third-party risk through the lens of protecting corporate assets.

 Key Considerations When Developing a Vendor Risk Management Program

 When developing a VRM program, consider the following factors: